Setting up Google OR-Tools for Waste Collection Route Optimization & Compliance Logging

 Environment isolation, callback signatures, and dimension binding patterns for stable solver runs.

 Deploying deterministic routing for municipal waste operations requires strict environment isolation and reproducible solver states.
 Provision a Python 3.10+ virtual environment with pinned dependency manifests.
 Install ortools via pip, ensuring C++ backend binaries match your host architecture (manylinux2014_x86_64 or macosx_11_0_universal2).
-Verify the installation by importing pywrapcp and validating the solver version against your deployment manifest.
+Verify the installation by importing pywrapcp and checking the solver version against your deployment manifest.

 Real-world fleet telemetry introduces GPS drift, missing bin weights, and asynchronous timestamps.
 Implement a preprocessing layer that interpolates missing coordinates using Kalman filtering and normalizes service durations against historical dwell-time distributions.
 This cleaned dataset feeds directly into the distance matrix builder for the VRP Route Optimization Algorithms framework.
 The following workflow demonstrates a single production constraint: enforcing municipal time windows alongside strict capacity limits, with automated fallback routing and immutable compliance logging.